Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics: Simulation analysis

 \subsection{Empirical analysis: consistent with radiogenomic case study}

-We begin by exploring our methods with the real radiogenomic predictors, simulating $n=60$ samples to agree closely with our radiogenomic application.
-Selecting an integrative model using the mining pipeline in Section \ref{mining} and employing the proposed Bayesian machinery with a selection-aware posterior at the core, we bring to the fore the advantages of adopting a selection-aware approach using all the data.
-Noteworthy in our results is the balance in the sharpness (quality) of model and associated inferential power, imminent when a finite amount of data must be allocated for deciding upon a model as well as conducting inference.
+We begin by exploring our methods with the real radiogenomic measurements, simulating $n=60$ samples to agree closely with the real data.
+We set the randomization variation $\eta^2$ in \eqref{second:stage:Lasso} to be equal to the noise level in the outcome by plugging in an estimate of this value from the data.
+Setting $\pi= 0.95$ in the generative scheme \eqref{signal:generation} and varying the scale of the Laplace distribution $s$ to take one of the values in the set $\{0.20, 1, 2, 4\}$, we consider $4$ signal regimes-- numbered $1$-$4$ on the x-axis of Figure \ref{naive:proposed}.
+Using the expressions for the posterior and the gradient in Theorem \ref{reparam:map}, we update our estimates for $\Beta_{\bar{E}}$ from the working version of the selection-aware posterior \eqref{approx:posterior} and construct intervals for these parameters by setting $\bar{E}=E$, the final output of the regularized variable selection algorithms.

-We set the randomization variation $\eta^2$ in \eqref{second:stage:Lasso} to be equal to the noise level in the outcome (estimated from data).
-Below, we present detailed comparisons of our approach with sample-splitting.
-Setting $\pi= 0.95$ in the true generative scheme \eqref{signal:generation} and varying the variance of the Laplace distribution between $\{0.20, 1, 2, 4\}$, we consider $4$ signal regimes-- numbered $1$-$4$ on the x-axis of Figure \ref{naive:proposed}.
-Utilizing the expressions of the reparameterized version in Theorems \ref{reparam:map} and \ref{reparam:map:gradient}, we construct intervals for $\beta_{\bar{E}}$ in the model specified by \eqref{model:blackbox} and \eqref{prior:beta}, where $\bar{E}=E$ is the final output of the regularized variable selection algorithms.
+As noted in the introduction, a balance in the quality of the model in terms of support recovery and inferential power for the matched parameters is imminent when a finite amount of data must be allocated for deciding a model and inferring for the parameters in it.
+Illustrating the validity of our interval estimates post selection, we present detailed comparisons for this tradeoff of information between our approach and sample-splitting at different resolutions.